Foil vs. Rotary Shavers: What Gives the Closest Shave?

 The spinning heads of rotary shavers are engineered to closely follow the contours of your face.
 They do this as you move the shaver in a circular motion.
 The hair is cut as it slips into the openings in the heads of a rotary shaver.
 They are then cut off completely, similarly to the foils with holes in foil shavers.

 The rounded heads of a rotary shaver make it easy to maneuver the device around the difficult areas of your face such as:

 - The neck

 This type of electric shavers is an ideal choice for:

-- Those who have a generous growth of facial hair
+- Those who have thin, and/or light facial hair

 - Those who don’t shave on a daily basis